GlitcherOG/Icesaw-SSX-Level-Editor-Plugin/README.md

  - display camera tricky cords
  - bbox override in editor
  - if object is to big for grids in ltg make it so it will use origin point
+ - Fix it so when updating the textures it updates Objects
+ - Make clicking lightmap update lightmap mode